 So pull on your leather and join Cruel Britannia on Fadeout every Saturday at 7pm, as usual on Phoenix Radio.

-Now a significant new show corrects that as Paul Baker brings Soundscapes to Phoenix.
-Every Sunday, Paul will review the latest releases, talk about and to the major artists in the genre, and even get out his infamous 'long tracks'.
-Often joined in the studio by Phoenix Radio's own Ralph Rea, Paul's show is a must-listen for all fans of Prog.
+Paul Baker will foray into the world of Prog Rock on Sunday.
+As usual on Soundscapes, Paul will review the latest releases, talk about and to the major artists in the genre, and perhaps even get out one of his infamous 'long tracks'.

 To find out what's happening on the Prog scene, be sure to tune in to Phoenix Radio from 3pm every Sunday for Soundscapes with Paul Baker.